-Pink cocaine is a trendy designer drug comes with devastating health impacts.
+Pink cocaine is a trendy designer drug that comes with devastating health impacts.
 It’s known on the streets as “Russian roulette” due to its potential lethality.
 You might have also seen it linked to the death of Liam Payne, the former singer for the band One Direction.
 Preliminary autopsy results show evidence of the substance in the singer’s body at the time of his death.

 The party drug has been gaining in popularity in recent years and it’s been increasingly associated with the celebrity lifestyle.
 Despite its name it may contain little if any cocaine.
 Instead it consists of an unpredictable and often dangerous combination of stimulants and hallucinogens as well as other unknown substances.